amorphous-sh/amorphous-site/index.md

 ## OPAL

 **Operations, Procedures, Assets, Logistics** — an ERP and MES system for small hardware teams.
-OPAL runs on any computer in any environment: a shitty ThinkPad in the Mojave Desert, a Raspberry Pi in your closet, or an exe.dev VM for access anywhere.
+OPAL runs on any computer in any environment: a shitty ThinkPad in the Mojave Desert, a Raspberry Pi in your closet, or a container in the cloud

-Modules cover parts databases, inventory tracking, versioned procedures with step-by-step execution, procurement workflows, and issue tracking.
-Onshape CAD integration provides bidirectional BOM and metadata sync.

 <a href="https://github.com/amorphous-engineering/OPAL" class="product-link">View on GitHub</a>